 Every year and every day since then, it has become more palpable and undeniable that this new era, with the whole world at the mercy of the US government armed to the teeth with nuclear weapons, simply means the step-by-step establishment of a new totalitarian system which, if it meets no determined opposition, will leave nothing of the individual freedoms, constitutional rights, national sovereignty as well as prosperity and living standards enjoyed before at least by parts of the world population.

-From our archives, we publish here two texts which are related to this topic and which have lost nothing in their relevance and interest today:
+From our archives, we publish here a few texts which are related to this topic and which have lost nothing in their relevance and interest today:

 Interview with Alexander Dorin on October 3rd 2015 – one day after his release from detention

 Petition for the release of Dr. Vojislav Šešelj